guyzmuch/personal_dot_and_config_files/README.md

 - changing the apostrophe character

 ### Set up
-On windows, there is an ".exe" file to install the layout.
+On windows, there is an ".exe" file to install the layout in the `bepo_layout/windows/bepovb13.zip`.
 For linux, you have to look up (but by default original bépo layout is already present)